holy-unblocker/keyv-lru-files/readme.md

 	dir: "cache" 			// directory to store caches files
 	files: 100,       // maximum number of files
 	size: "1 GB",     // maximum total file size
-	check: "1 Hour",  // interval of checks
+	check: "1 Hour",  // interval of stale checks in minutes });
-	persist: "1 Hour" // keep access statistics in a file, save in regular intervals });

 // add a file to cache. you can submit a buffer...